The Golden Goose

 The Golden Goose - Brothers Grimm

 Delighted, Simpleton scooped up the goose.
 That night he stayed at a nearby inn, paying for his room with one of the feathers.
-But it's not everyday that someone steps into their inn and pays for a room with a feather made of pure gold.
+It's not everyday that someone steps into their inn and pays for a room with a feather made of pure gold, so you can imagine the excitement stirred with the innkeeper and his family.
 Poking their heads out from the hallway, each of the innkeeper's three daughters hatched a plan to steal the goose.

 The Golden Goose - Brothers Grimm

 Later that same night, the innkeeper's middle daughter slowly opened the door.
-She, too, tiptoed into the room with the intention of stealing the golden goose.
+She also tiptoed into the room with the intention of stealing the golden goose.
 But much to her surprise, snoring in the corner was her big sister!
 She tapped her big sister on the shoulder to wake her up.
 Alas!
-The moment she touched her sister's arm she, too, was stuck.
+The moment she touched her sister's arm she, too, was stuck!

-I'm sure you wouldn't be surprised to hear that before long that very night, the innkeeper's youngest daughter also tiptoed into the room.
-She saw both of her older sisters snoring in the corner, tapped the arm of her middle sister, and instantly her fingers were also stuck.
+I'm sure you wouldn't be surprised to hear that minutes later, the innkeeper's youngest daughter was also tiptoeing into the room.
+Surprised to see both of her older sisters snoring in the corner, she tapped the arm of her middle sister and instantly her fingers stuck fast, too!

 The next morning they all awakened.

-Simpleton yawned and said, "Now that was a good night's sleep.
-It's time to move on."
-He took the golden goose and left the inn, not paying any attention to the three sisters who were stuck, tumbling after him, left and right, wherever his legs took him.
+Simpleton yawned.
+He said, "Now that was a good night's sleep!
+It's time to get going."
+He took the golden goose and left the inn, not noticing the three sisters who were stuck, tumbling after him left and right, wherever his legs took him.

 Then a miller got attached to the farmer.
 The five of them approached two woodcutters coming out of the woods.
 The farmer, the miller and the three sisters called to the woodcutters to help set them loose.
 But the woodcutters thought they were being motioned to stay away from the golden goose.
-Of course, that they would not do.
-As soon as they touched the miller they got stuck, too!
-Now there were seven of them stuck, trailing Simpleton and his goose.
+Of course, THAT they would not do.
+As soon as they touched the miller, they got stuck, too!
+Now there were seven of them stuck, trailing behind Simpleton and his goose.

 "What's going on?" said Simpleton to someone standing there.

-"They're all trying to make the princess laugh," he said.
-"She hasn't laughed in years, and the king says the first worthy fellow who can make her laugh will marry her."
+"They are all trying to make the Princess laugh," he said.
+"She hasn't laughed in years, and the King says the first worthy fellow who can make her laugh will marry her."

-"Honestly, father," Simpleton heard the voice of a princess coming from the balcony, "if there's something that's not funny, it's a bunch of over-privileged young men competing to get something for nothing."
+"Honestly, father," Simpleton heard the voice of a Princess coming from the balcony.
+"If there's something that's NOT funny, it's a bunch of over-privileged rich dandies trying to be funny!"

 The Golden Goose - Brothers Grimm

-The king, however, was none too pleased that Simpleton - a woodcutter of all things! - should marry into the royal family.
-"I said a worthy young man," frowned the king, crossing his arms.
-"A nobleman.
+The King, however, saw at once where this could go and he did not like it one bit.
+That Simpleton, a woodcutter of all things! - should presume to marry into the royal family!
+"I said a WORTHY young man," frowned the King, crossing his arms.
+"A NOBLEMAN.
 From a good family.
 Not a woodcutter!"

-"Oh father!" she said, gasping for air from laughter, "he will always keep me laughing!
-Besides, he's the only fellow who ever offered us anything.
-Everyone else wanted to get something from us."
+"Oh father!" said the Princess, gasping from laughing so hard, "he will always keep me in stitches!
+Besides, he's the only fellow who ever offered US anything.
+Everyone else wanted to get something FROM us."

 The Golden Goose - Brothers Grimm